HDrizzle/stack_machine/hardware_docs/led_maatrix.md

 ### For each row activation (0 - 7)

 Every bit in each 16-bit word should be used during the same multiplex iteration.
-For each LED driver: Load in the 16-bit word located at address `row_activation + (driver * 8)` Set the row source from previous row to this one.
+For each LED driver: Load in the 16-bit word located at address `(floor(driver / 2) * 16) + (driver % 2) + (2 * row_activation)`, this can be implemented easily by concatenating the bits of each term together.
+Set the row source from previous row to this one.

 ## LED drivers

 1024 x 20 mA per LED is 20 A (a bit more then 1 A per driver), at 5 volts thats 100 W!! (new screen metric just dropped: 0.1 W/pixel)
-Going to use high-side MOSFET switches, havent't figured out exact type yet.
+Going to use high-side N-channel enhancement MOSFET switches.
+Update: using the IRF9540.

 ## Timing